Have Questions?

 (888) 247-9048

-Pathways Center Carroll County is dedicated to helping the residents of Carrollton, GA. and the surrounding areas to find full recovery after a period of struggling with drug and alcohol addiction.
+Pathways Center Carroll County is dedicated to helping the residents of Carrollton and the surrounding areas to find full recovery after a period of struggling with drug and alcohol addiction.
 Because of this, Pathways Center Carroll County offers a wide range of services in line with their belief of treatments that work - including inpatient drug addiction treatment, short term drug treatment, outpatient substance abuse treatment services, long term drug treatment, detox centers and others.

 Pathways Center Carroll County also believes that it is important that every person gets specific treatments that are tailored to their needs to help ensure treatment is a success.
 This is why it is specialized in a wide variety of treatment modalities, including dual diagnosis drug rehab, trauma-related counseling, vocational rehabilitation services, group therapy, anger management, relapse prevention and others.
 In addition, Pathways Center Carroll County is specialized in persons who have experienced sexual abuse, residential beds for client's children, child care for clients children, programs for the hearing impaired, aftercare/continuing care, active duty military, as well as other special programs.
 In general, the treatment methods that this addiction treatment facility uses strive to achieve true and lasting sobriety for each of its clients.